 Laurel usually takes it for her 66 mile round trip commute, and if not, I take it on my 20 miles round trip commute, and any shopping trips at the weekend.
 So far we have averaged about 1000 miles per month, mostly mountain roads and freeways, which is the worst case for electrical consumption.
 The Leaf collects its milage and power use, and we can go back to look at the activity.

-If Laurel drives every day, 22 work days a month at 66 miles is 1452 miles, she tops up the charge at work each day and gets about 4.2 miles/KWh on that route so that's still under a dollar a day.
-The gas cost would be $298, so she is saving about $280/month.
+If Laurel drives every day, 22 work days a month at 66 miles is 1452 miles, she tops up the charge at work each day and gets about 4 miles/KWh on that route so that's under a dollar a day.
+Our gas cost would be $298, so she could be saving about $280/month.
 That takes a big chunk out of the cost of buying the car in the first place.
-On top of that, the servicing costs are minimal, no oil changes, and the brakes last longer because the regenerative braking system takes a lot of the load.
+On top of that, the servicing costs are minimal, no engine oil changes, no gearbox, and the brakes last longer because the regenerative braking system takes a lot of the load.
 We have had to buy a new tire after popping it on a pothole, that was about $150, installed, but could happen to any car.
+We could have saved on gas costs by buying a hybrid, but they are less fun to drive and you are still paying to maintain a gas engine and a very complex transmission.

 The icing on the cake is our white (for pure electric) car pool lane stickers, so Laurel can take the freeway in rush hour and zip silently past all the Prius drivers whose yellow (for hybrid) stickers no longer get them in the car pool lane.
 It took a total of ten weeks to get the license plates, then apply and get the white stickers.